 In order to be proactive, retailers need to understand what’s going on with their orders on the backend.
 One way to do that is to look at the order data together with the carrier data to understand where and how often disruptions are occurring.
 How frequently are packages getting delayed?
 Is there a problem with a particular DC?
 Get ahead of these issues by looking closely at the data and you can a) be equipped to proactively alert customers, and b) find places to improve operations across the board and better prepare for next year’s holiday rush.

-The holidays can increase sales year-round.
+Build loyalty during the holidays to increase retail sales year-round.

 Delivering a seamless, customer-centric shopping experience will set retailers apart in a season filled with stressful shopping situations.
 It’s a time to focus on fostering lifelong customer relationships, and not just increasing short-term profits.
 By making things as simple as possible for customers during the holiday post-purchase journey, retailers will set themselves up to see year-round success.